Resources for Trauma Recovery and Community Support

 A Guided Meditation to Help you Relieve Depression, Belleruth Naparstek

-Mindfulness & buddhist meditation
+Mindfulness and buddhist meditation

 International Zen Association, Information about centers and retreats, http://www.zen-azi.org/